Custom Dynamic Plugins

 # Disable a plugin

-- package: '@backstage/plugin-techdocs'
+- package: './dynamic-plugins/dist/another-plugin-dynamic'

 disabled: true

-# Configure plugin with custom settings
+# Download and configure plugin with custom settings

-- package: '@backstage/plugin-kubernetes-backend'
+- package: '@someorg/custom-plugin-dynamic'

 disabled: false